Guilleber/IFT6135-A1P3/README.md

 - ImageIO
 - Pillow

 We applied a data augmentation technic to improve the results of our network.
+To do this we apply different random transformations to the images among:
+- Vertical flip
+- Random rotation from -30° to 30°
+- Grayscale
+- Random crop from 60% to 100% of the image size and resize

+To apply our data augmentation method, please run the following commands:
+'''bash
+python3 augment.py ./Data/train/Cat/
+python3 augment.py ./Data/train/Dog/
+'''

 ## Train & Test